Prepare to Apply

 As an international applicant, you will need additional processing time for your international transcript evaluation and visa application.
 In some countries, 6 to 8 months is required.
 Contact the local U.S. consulate for processing requirements.
 Learn about U.S. travel at the Department of State.

 Not all programs accept applications for all quarters.
-Consult the program page linked under Admissions for program-specific application deadlines.
+Consult the program page listed in Find a Program for program-specific application deadlines.

 English Language Proficiency